website speed increase is a measure of the speed at which pages’ content loads.

 Google has revealed that the speed of a website (and consequently page speed) is among the indicators utilized by its algorithm to rank webpages.

 It has also been discovered that Google may be specifically measuring the time to the first byte when it is evaluating speed of a page.

-A slow speed of a webpage indicates that search engines will crawl fewer pages within the budget they have allocated for crawling which could adversely impact the indexation of your site.
+Slow loading webpages suggest that search engines will crawl fewer pages within their budgeted crawling limit, which could hinder the indexation of your site.

 The speed of loading pages is crucial to the user experience.